Nikasa1889/Pytorch-kaggle-right-whale/README.md

 Download `sample_submission.csv.zip`, `imgs.zip`, and `train.csv.zip` and uncompress them to `data/`

-Alternatively, you can place your [cookies.txt](https://chrome.google.com/webstore/detail/cookiestxt/njabckikapfpffapmjgojcnbfjonfjfg?hl=en) for kaggle.com and use `make data`
+Alternatively, you can place your [cookies.txt](https://chrome.google.com/webstore/detail/cookiestxt/njabckikapfpffapmjgojcnbfjonfjfg?hl=en) for kaggle.com and use `make data`.
+Make sure that you have accepted the `Rules` of the [Kaggle Right Whale](https://www.kaggle.com/c/noaa-right-whale-recognition) competition before executing `make data`.
+Otherwise, the script will download the error message from Kaggle instead of the data files.

 The folder structure should be like the following: